inkyubeytor/15418-project/README.md

 Week of 2022-03-27: Create efficient sequential implementation.
 If in C++, prioritize the naive algorithm.
 If in Python, consider implementing the faster "interval set" algorithm as well.

-Week of 2022-04-03: Implement parallelism within tree partition computation (across nodes in the same level).
+Week of 2022-04-03: Implement parallelism within tree partition computation (across nodes in the same level in the postorder traversal of a tree).
+If viable, implement parallelism over the "k_prime" innermost loops (likely too high contention for data structures to achieve performance improvements, but worth testing).

 Week of 2022-04-10 (Checkpoint): Experiment with different methods of work division for parallelism within the partition computation.